raboof/reproducible-builds-certification-repository/README.md

 When choosing a simple HTTP interface for reading and writing, and storing the certifications on disk, the implementation is pretty close to a traditional webserver.
-There's only some small things missing: deciding what POSTs to allow and serving machine-readable folder indexes.
-This could be implemented by using a webserver as a starting point and writing some custom extensions, or by writing some software do perform exactly this and act as a webserver.
+There are only some small things missing: deciding what POSTs to allow and serving machine-readable folder indexes.
+This could be implemented by using a webserver as a starting point and writing some custom extensions, or by writing some software to perform exactly this and act as a webserver.
 With the right libraries the latter would likely be easiest, and for the more advanced webserver features you could put a webserver acting as a proxy in between.